jnk0le/random/pipeline cycle test/README.md

 I'll note only things that are not montioned, wrong or unclear in the official manual.

-uses `DWT.CYCCNT`, it must be initialized by application, otherwise may not work
+uses `DWT.CYCCNT`, it must be initialized by application, otherwise will not work
 ```
 	CoreDebug->DEMCR |= CoreDebug_DEMCR_TRCENA_Msk;
 	DWT->CTRL |= DWT_CTRL_CYCCNTENA_Msk;